thatimoreira/my_portfolio/README.md

 # 🚀 Thatiana's Portfolio

-This portfolio project was launched as part of the Oracle One program—a journey to master front-end skills. 🌟 It's not just a collection of code; it's a visual journey through my skills and projects.
+This portfolio project was developed as part of the Oracle One program — an initiative aimed at honing front-end skills. 🌟 It's not just a collection of code; it's a visual journey through my skills and projects.
 Explore and get to know more about my work, projects, resume, and how to reach out to me.

 ## 🎨 Features